froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Build a Random Forest

 A Random Forest is an example of an *ensemble learning method*.
-More precisely it is an example for a *Bagging* or *Bootstrap aggregation* method.
+More precisely it is an example for a *Bagging* or *Bootstrap Aggregation* method.
+The models in the ensemble are [Decision Trees](), which powerful supervised Machine Learning models, but prone to overfit on the training data.
+That is they have a low bias, but a high variance.
+This is aimed to be improved by using Bagging / Bootstrap Aggregation.
 Consider a dataset of N samples and M features.
 A Random Forest consists of $s$ Decision Trees, each of which is build as follows.

 1. Draw $n<=N$ samples without replacement.
 This is also called [bootstrapping]().
 For these $n$ samples a Decision Tree is build considering the following condistions.
 2. At each node draw a subset of features randomly.
 That means, if at at node $i$, $M_i$ features are available, draw $m_i<<M_i$ features randomly.